justis/node-run-middleware/README.md

 <!-- /MarkdownTOC -->

+This fork aims to support parallel calls of `req.runMiddleware` that originate from the same `original_request`.

+Description from original fork:
 NodeJS module to execute your Express endpoints (middlewares) from your code.
 This module will let you laucnch manually all your middleware.
 It is simulate a client calling to your rest API's.
 It is not using a network connection (Your server do not even needs to listen to a port)